opnsense/docs/source/development/frontend/view_js_helpers.rst

 updateServiceControlUI
 ----------------------------

-The code:`updateServiceControlUI(serviceName)` function hooks the service control on top of the standard template, where you can find the [re]start, stop and status of the service.
+The :code:`updateServiceControlUI(serviceName)` function hooks the service control on top of the standard template, where you can find the [re]start, stop and status of the service.

 It assumes the following endpoints exists for the module: